Zaid-Ajaj/Fable.Remoting/documentation/src/error-handling.md

     | Ignore
     | Propagate of obj
 ```
 With `ErrorResult` you choose either to propagate a custom message back to the client or just ignore the error.
 You don't want the exception data (message or stacktrace) to be returned to the client.
-Either way, an exception will be thrown on the call-site from the client with a generic error message.
-If you chose to propagate a custom error message, it will be passed off to a global handler on the client, here is a full example:
+When an error object is propagated, the exception of type `ProxyRequestException` (see below) will contain the error object serialized to JSON in the `ResponseText` field
 ```fs
 open System